It can be disconcerting to find an unrecognized credit card charge, but disputing questionable transactions is simple when you understand your rights.

 If you find a charge you don’t recognize, you should first ask any friends and family if they made the charge without your knowledge.
 (You’d be surprised how often this happens!)

 If they didn’t, it’s likely your card number was compromised.
 In that case, you should call your credit card issuer immediately so it can freeze or deactivate your card to prevent further fraudulent charges.
+The issuer will send you a new card with a new card number and CVV.

 Luckily, there’s not much disputing required after taking this step.
 The Fair Credit Billing Act (FCBA) states that credit card users are only liable for up to $50 in fraudulent charges.